observability-lab-cse/observability-lab/README.md

 ENV_PROJECT_NAME=<project-name> # should just be letters or numbers
 ```

-To deploy only Devices Data Simulator use:
+To deploy only the Devices Simulator use:

 ```bash
 make deploy-devices-simulator